sybrew/the-seo-framework/readme.txt

 			* Since TSF v3.0.6 this happens when the user saved the options, but this could lead to inconsistent behavior on WordPress Multisite installations.
 		* We removed a lot of redundant code (like option upgrade checks), which have long been superseded by better standards.
 		* Code and URL input types (Twitter profile, Webmasters' verification codes) now always flow from left to right, even if your site's written language setting is otherwise.
+		* Tooltip arrows now always follow your mouse, for a more natural look.
+		* Tooltips now support RTL screens without the arrow overflowing.
 	* **Changed:**
 		/
 		* TSF now requires WordPress 4.6, from WordPress 4.4.